sudzxd/azure-functions-test/docs/index.md

         """Check if output binding was set."""
 ```

-See inline docstrings for full parameter documentation.
+See the [Context API documentation](./api/context.md) for more details.

 ---